mhx2718/mhx2718.github.io/_posts/2025-10-31-literature_review.md

 roughness and waveness) which can be unavoidably introduced in massive-scale fabrication.
 Spinodal metamaterials were explored as a non-periodic architectures which showcase robustness to manufacturing uncertainties Hsieh et al. [2019].
-The structure is designed to emulate the structure patterns observed during spinodal phase separation in solid solution metals and polymer blendsHodge et al. [2007], Lee and Mohraz [2010].
-This type of material structure is proven to have excellent energy absorption, resilience, and near-optimal scaling of specific stiffnessGuell Izard et al. [2019], Portela et al. [2020].
+The structure is designed to emulate the structure patterns observed during spinodal phase separation in solid solution metals and polymer blends Hodge et al. [2007], Lee and Mohraz [2010].
+This type of material structure is proven to have excellent energy absorption, resilience, and near-optimal scaling of specific stiffness Guell Izard et al. [2019], Portela et al. [2020].
 These implicit architecture representations are usually mutually exclusive in design tasks, i.e., design frameworks that output a certain type of implicit geometry can only generate designs under this category without significantly altering the setup.
 To overcome this